gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-19 Script replaces all characters A and C from input to Z and e 20 Script that removes all letters c and C from input 9 Script that duplicate the last line of the file iacta
+19 Script replaces all characters A and C from input to Z and e 20 Script that removes all letters c and C from input 9 Script that duplicate the last line of the file iacta 17 script that displaus all lines of file